The original do-it-yourself travel guide to Europe SM

 Maybe you call them mobile phones or cell phones or annoying devices.
 Nevertheless you see people with one of these to their ear everywhere you go.
 In and out of stores and offices, on buses and trains, riding their bicycle or on roller skates, the yumpies of Europe are speaking immediately important stuff, no doubt.
 It is a distraction when they ring in public, but I am getting used to it.
 Cell phone prohibitions are posted at the entrance to many buildings, so I guess that some people are not getting used to it.

 As much as I scoff at these little things, I used one in Europe and it saved a big problem with meeting someone at a train station.
 I had made a last minute boarding of an InterCityExpress in Düsseldorf bound for Frankfurt and didn't have time to phone my friend in Frankfurt before getting on the train.
 As I sat down I noticed that the fellow sitting opposite me was chatting on his mobil, as they are referred to over there.
 When he was done with his call I asked if I could use it.
 He obliged and I was able to make my call and let Connie know when and where I would arrive.
-You may have already read about another train station incident with Connie in chapter 17.

 American cell phones may or may not work in Europe.
 I don't need or want one but I have read of some of the issues.
 As I understand it the main issue is one of frequency.
 You'll need a "quad" phone to be able to use it in the USA and in Europe.
 Each phone company has its own service conditions.
 Before you sign up for cell phone service make sure it will work in Europe, if you plan to bring it over there.
 While you're on the phone with them ask what the cost is for making and for receiving calls while you are in Europe.